To continue enjoying all the features of Navy Federal Online, please use a compatible browser. You can confirm your browser capability here.

 How do you plan to use your first credit card?

 2. Keeping credit cards for emergencies.
 Many people like to have a credit card for emergency use only, like a car repair or other unexpected expense.
 A solid emergency savings fund is the best way to pay for these expenses.
 However, having access to a credit card can provide the peace of mind that you can get out of a bind should you need more money than you’ve saved.
-If you do have to use a credit card for an emergency, make sure to pay off the balance, to avoid paying interest.
+If you do have to use a credit card for an emergency, make sure to pay off the balance, to avoid paying interest on purchases.

 3. Taking advantage of credit card rewards.
 One of the great benefits of some credit cards are the rewards programs.
 These may include cash back, special offers and airline miles.
 Each rewards card has its own benefit structure, and you can choose one that works well with your spending habits or lifestyle.